MauroDataMapper/mauro-micronaut/mauro-api/docker/noDB/README.md

             refreshable: true
             expiry: 2025-12-31

-### Running the container
+### Running the image

 Point the container at your *init/* directory, and expose the port micronaut is running on:

-    # docker run --rm -p 8080:8080 -v /path/to/your/init:/opt/init:ro -it mauro-api:latest
+    # docker run --rm -p 8080:8080 -v /path/to/your/init:/opt/init:ro -it maurodatamapper/mauro:0.0.2-SNAPSHOT

-To persist the data between shutdown and startup, you must also connect the container to */var/lib/postgresql/data* as read/write.

-## Running the container with existing data
+## Pointing the container to a database

-Either import *.sql* scripts are present in */opt/init/postgres* to be imported at startup, or a pre-existing postgres database is present in */var/lib/postgresql/data*.
-In both these cases, make sure that the datasource for postgres matches up with the *application.yml* configuration
+...